 What is the Celtic Cuisine?

-The Celtic Cuisine is the cuisine of six European territories: Brittany, Cornwall, Wales, Scotland, Ireland and the Isle Of Man.
-Celtic cooking is a wholesome cuisine, simple and tasty that reflects the quality of the ingredients in the region, from fresh meats, seafood, dairy, fruit, vegetables to awesome breads.
+Celtic Cuisine is the cuisine of six European territories: Brittany, Cornwall, Wales, Scotland, Ireland, and the Isle Of Man.
+Celtic cooking is a wholesome cuisine, simple and tasty, that reflects the quality of the ingredients in the region, from fresh meats, seafood, dairy, fruit, and vegetables to awesome bread.

 I feel comfortable cooking Romanian food for my family, but I also try to learn about other cultures and cook dishes that change my family’s flavor palate.